CDRT/docs/dash/dash_top.md

 ### Boot

 A boot configuration specifies the order of boot devices.
 A computer system can have one or more boot configurations.
-If there is more than one boot configuration for a computer system, the settings data associated with the boot configurations, is used to determine which boot configurations and boot order should be followed during next boot process.

 AMC&#39;s Boot task shows all the boot configurations available for the system being managed.
-For each boot configuration, it shows the current boot order and allows the user to modify the boot order if required.
+For each boot configuration, it shows the current boot order and allows the user to modify the boot order.
 AMC only informs the present value of the setting data (will it be used for next boot, will it be used only for next boot, will it not be used for next boot) but does not allow the user to modify this.

 To manage Boot settings:

  1. Select the target system.

- 2. Either right click on the system and select **Boot** menu item or click on the ribbon icon **Boot**.
+ 2. Either right click on the system and select the **Boot** menu item or click on the ribbon icon **Boot**.

   3. The Boot Screen appears and displays a drop-down list with all the boot configurations available for the system.